RunestoneInteractive/httlads/_sources/WorldFacts/WorldFactbook.rst

 How interesting!
-One country pushes all the others down.
+One country has such a large value that it pushes all the others down.
 We added a tooltip parameter so that if you hover over that point you will see it is Greenland!
 Lots of land area but not too many people.
 There are large universities that have more people than the country of Greenland.
 Lets